-Note: LE910Cx refers to all modules listed in the Applicability Table.
+LE910Cx refers to all modules listed in the Applicability Table.

-This document takes into account all the basic functions of a wireless module; it suggests a valid hardware solution for each function and points out incorrect solutions and common errors to be avoided.
+This document takes into account all the basic functions of a wireless module; suggests a valid hardware solution for each function and points out incorrect solutions and common errors to be avoided.

-This document cannot include every hardware solution or every product that can be designed.
-Avoiding invalid solutions must be considered mandatory.
-Where the suggested hardware configurations are not be considered mandatory, the information provided should be used as a guide and a starting point for the proper development of the product with the EXFO LE910Cx module.
+Obviously, this document cannot embrace every hardware solution or every product that can be designed.
+Obviously, avoiding invalid solutions must be considered mandatory.
+Where the suggested hardware configurations need not be considered mandatory, the information given should be used as a guide and a starting point for properly developing your product with the Telit LE910Cx module.

-Note: The integration of the GSM/GPRS/EGPRS/WCDMA/HSPA+/LTE LE910Cx cellular module within a user application must be done according to the design rules described in this manual.
+The integration of the GSM/GPRS/EGPRS/WCDMA/HSPA+/LTE LE910Cx cellular module within a user application must be done according to the design rules described in this manual.